Private School Information

 Be sure that all schools you research are registered with the Alberta Board of Education.
 Research all the web resources you can find.
 You can find video tours of some Alberta private schools linked to the profiles below.
 Learn all you can about the school's reputation and check parent references.

-Alberta’s private schools, especially private elementary schools, typically score very high on the Fraser Institute's Alberta rankings.
+Alberta's private schools, especially private elementary schools, typically score very high on the Fraser Institute's Alberta rankings.
 In 2011, several private schools scored top spots out of 665 schools.
 Although the Institute's ranking system is far from perfect, rankings nonetheless are a useful introduction to the quality of private schools in this province.
+Our Kids also hesitantly offers some Alberta school rankings based on specific, verifiable factors including admission rate, cost, age and other factors.

 Registered private schools vs. accredited private schools